-When a traditional surplus property appraisal is performed, the findings are to be reported using one of these two accepted WisDOT formats:
+When a surplus property appraisal is performed, the findings are to be reported using one of these two accepted WisDOT formats:

-- Appraisal Report Non-Complex Surplus Property (RE1006) An abbreviated appraisal report. - Appraisal Report Complex Surplus Property (RE1008) A narrative appraisal report that meets USPAP reporting requirements.
+- Appraisal Report Non-Complex Surplus Property (RE1006) A simpler appraisal report for non-complex appraisal problems. - Appraisal Report Complex Surplus Property (RE1008) A narrative appraisal report for complex appraisal problems.